telicent-oss/telicent-paralog/README.md

   ```
 - Edit: `env-config.js` and `sensitive/secret-config.js`(_gitignored_)
   > **Note:** In local, these files are copied to `./public`
-3. Run `yarn start` to start the application
+3. Run `yarn dev` to start the application

 ## Features